Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 #### Nonce Validation

-1. Verify that the Program evaluates to `true`.
+1. Verify that the Program evaluates to `true` with the given arguments.

+#### Nonce Application to State

+1. Verify that the entry ID of the Nonce is not included in the Nonce set.
+2. Add the entry ID of the Nonce to the Nonce set.

 ### TimeRange